Women in law in Canada: Notable individuals

 In 1969, Réjane Laberge-Colas became the first female appointed as a Judge of the Superior Court in Canada.
 Gabrielle Vallée became the first female appointed as the Associate Chief Justice of a Superior Court of Canada.
 Constance Glube was the first female appointed as a Chief Justice in Canada in 1982.
 She was also the first female appointed as a Justice of the Nova Scotia Supreme Court.
 In 1987, Corrine Sparks became the first Black female judge in Canada when appointed to the Nova Scotia Family Court.
+Maryka Omatsu became the first East Asian female judge in Canada in 1992.
 Rose Boyko was the first aboriginal woman appointed as a superior court judge in Canada in 1994.
 In 2009, Boyko became the first Canadian (female) to serve as a Judge of the United Nations Appeals Tribunal.
 In 2017, Palbinder Shergill became the first (female) turbaned judge in Canada (upon her appointment to the Supreme Court of British Columbia).
 In 2025, Marcela S. Aroca became the first Hispanic-Latin American (female) judge in the country upon her appointment to the Tax Court of Canada.

 Bertha Wilson became the first female appointed as a Justice of the Supreme Court in Canada in 1982.
 She was also the first female to sit on the Ontario Court of Appeal in 1975.
 Beverley McLachlin (born 1943) is the 17th Chief Justice of the Supreme Court of Canada (2000–2017), the first woman to hold this position, and the longest serving Chief Justice in Canadian history.
 She was also the first female appointed as a Judge of the British Columbia Court of Appeal (1985) and Chief Justice of the British Columbia Supreme Court (1988).
 In her role as Chief Justice, she also served as a Deputy of the Governor General of Canada.
 When Governor General Adrienne Clarkson was hospitalized for a cardiac pacemaker operation on 8 July 2005, Chief Justice McLachlin served as the Deputy of the Governor General of Canada and performed the duties of the Governor General as the Administrator of Canada.
 In her role as Administrator, she gave royal assent to the Civil Marriage Act, effectively legalizing same-sex marriage in Canada.
 In 2001, Sharon A. Williams became the first Canadian (female) appointed as an ad litem judge for the International Criminal Tribunal for the former Yugoslavia.
 Rosalie Abella became the first Jewish female appointed to the Supreme Court of Canada in 2004.
 She became Canada's first Jewish female judge in 1976, as well as the first woman to serve on the bench while pregnant in the country's history.